 Please note, applicants must be enrolled in a degree-granting program (e.g., master's or PhD program) during the summer of the fellowship.
 Individuals who will be between undergraduate and graduate education or who have graduated from their terminal degree program are not eligible.

 Applicants should design a research proposal so that the project can be completed within the eight-week fellowship period.
-Successful applications will have relevance to the research interests of the EDCRP, including eating disorder classification, longitudinal outcome, neuroendocrine abnormalities and prevention efforts.
+Successful applications will have relevance to the research interests of the EDCRP, including eating disorder classification, longitudinal outcome, neuroendocrine abnormalities and prevention efforts, and structural and functional brain imaging.
 We especially welcome applications with a focus on eating disorder prevention, implementation and dissemination of evidence-based treatments, or public education.

 It is generally not feasible to collect data during the eight-week period unless the project has been thoroughly designed, a subject pool has been previously identified and IRB approval is obtained prior to the start of the fellowship.